engraving-challenges/main/2-editing-workflow.md

 one missing long slur...
 -->

-#### Adjust Line Breaking and Page Layout
+#### Adjust Line Breaking and Staff Size

-Adjust page margins and staff size.
-Make sure that your score has the same line breaks as the original engraving.
+Adjust staff size and make sure that your score has the same line breaks as the original engraving.

 #### On/off Operations